ibexa/documentation-developer/docs/snippets/update/check_out_version.md

 ??? note "Adding `sort-packages` option when updating from <=v1.13.4, v2.2.3, v2.3.2"

     Composer sorts packages listed in `composer.json`.
-    If your packages are not sorted yet, you should prepare for this update to make it clearer which changes you introduce.
+    If your packages aren't sorted yet, you should prepare for this update to make it clearer which changes you introduce.

     Assuming you have installed packages on your installation (`composer install`), do the following steps: